AbUndMax/Java_ArgsParser/README.md

 - `addDefaultStringArrayParameter(String fullFlag, String shortFlag, String description, String[] defaultValue)`

+(see a list of all Methods at the end of this README)

+You can specify several fields for each parameter:

+- **fullFlag**: The flag name of the parameter.
+- **shortFlag**: A short version of the flag for the parameter.
+- **description**: A description of the parameter, insert `null` or an empty string`""` if not needed.
+- **defaultValue**: A default value that the parameter returns if no argument was provided but accessed in the program.

-(see a list of all Methods at the end of this README) A special type are the `addArray` methods that are introduced in Version 4.0.0 of the ArgsParser.
+A **special type** are the `addArray` methods that are introduced in Version 4.0.0 of the ArgsParser.
 They allow handing several arguments to a single flag:
 ```
 --file path/file1 path/file2 path/file3